 John Prigge is a first-generation auctioneer who began his career in 1990 graduating from the World Wide College of Auctioneering in Mason City, IA in the top 10% of his class.
 Shortly thereafter he became a member of the National Auctioneers Association and the Illinois Movers' and Warehousemen's Association.

 In 1995, John added another layer to his auction resume by becoming a personal property appraiser with the Certified Appraisers Guild of America.
-In November, 2005 John completed the course studies requirements with the National Auctioneers Association in Overland Park, KS to earn the designation of CES as a Certified Estate Specialist, just the sixth auctioneer in Illinois to do so and the only one in Elgin.
+In November, 2005 John completed the course studies requirements with the National Auctioneers Association in Overland Park, KS to earn the designation of CES as a Certified Estate Specialist.

 Skilled in public speaking, eager to allay the misconceptions about auctions, and recognized as an Elginite with more than just a passing interest in history, John has taught classes at Elgin Community College on how to buy and sell through auction and how to collect for fun or profit.
-He regularly gives seminars to seniors who are downsizing to smaller homes and centers.
+He offers seminars to Seniors and their families who are downsizing to smaller homes and centers.

 John´s training in improvisational comedy acting at "The Second City" in 1992-94 adds a special touch during the auctions!
 John was trained by and practiced with Nia Vardalos of 'My Big Fat Greek Wedding' fame, Stephen Colbert of The Comedy Channel´s 'The Colbert Report.', film actor and producer Jon Favreau and the late film and television actor Jim Zulevic.